bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- light rain
+- clear sky
-- 64% humidity
+- 61% humidity
 - 8 mph wind
 - 0.01 inches of precipitation in the past 24 hours